 1 $ = 1,80 KM

-Average prices are presented below for different categories that students (and staff) are mostly interested (per month):
+Average prices are presented below for different categories that students (and staff) are primarily interested (per month):

-- 150 – 250 EUR depending on the position of the place of your place (the closer to center of Sarajevo, expensive it is).
-Make sure your accommodation is close to the public transport.
+- 150 – 250 EUR depending on the position of the place of your place (the closer to the centre of Sarajevo, expensive it is).
+Make sure your accommodation is close to public transport.

-- under this category you can find electricity, water, internet, cable TV, phone and cleaning fees.
-Depending on “way of living” and needs, the sum of all is around 100 EUR.
+- Under this category, you can find electricity, water, internet, cable TV, phone and cleaning fees.
+Depending on the “way of living” and needs, the sum of all is around 100 EUR.

 - Food & Drinks:

-- 50 EUR – as in all countries, ingredients for cooking are cheaper than eating in restaurants.
-Still, food in restaurants is not expensive comparing to many European capitals.
+- 100 EUR – as in all countries, ingredients for cooking are cheaper than eating in restaurants.
+Still, food in restaurants is not expensive compared to many European capitals.

 - Books (prices per book):

-- 25 – 50 EUR – many books can be rented in UNSA unit’s libraries so make sure you check these information before purchase
+- 25 – 50 EUR – many books can be rented in UNSA unit’s libraries, so make sure you check this information before purchase

 - Local transportation (month):

-- 10 – 25 EUR depending on type of transport.
-There is a student discount or coupon you purchase on monthly basis (check public transport in Sarajevo).
+- 10 – 25 EUR depending on the type of transport.
+There is a student discount or coupon you purchase monthly (check public transport in Sarajevo).

-Official currency exchange is provided on official website of the Central bank of Bosnia and Herzegovina.
+Official currency exchange is provided on the official website of the Central bank of Bosnia and Herzegovina.